minakamoto/pcshscr2023/webapp/handson-for-catchup/1st.md

 Build a simple UI that calls an external API and displays that information on the screen.

+**Note**:
+The external API for this hands-on is [PokéAPI](https://pokeapi.co/).
+It is available at the time of this writing, but I cannot compensate for its availability when doing hands-on sessions.
+In this case, please replace it with another API and implement it.

 ## Main Technology Stack

 - Javascript/Typescript